-Our governmental affairs team is headed by professionals who are well seasoned in legislative mechanisms, policy analysis, and the impact of any pending legislation not only our clients’ needs but the general public.
-We approach the policy making process with respect for the legislative institution and admiration for those who choose to knock on their neighbors doors and ask for the privilege of representing them in Helena.
+Our governmental affairs team is headed by professionals who are well seasoned in legislative mechanisms, policy analysis, and the impact of any pending legislation, not only on our clients’ needs but the general public.
+We approach the policy-making process with respect for the legislative institution and admiration for those who choose to knock on their neighbors' doors and ask for the privilege of representing them in Helena.
 Yet we also know that misguided public policy can be allowed to develop and become law due to tight time demands and lack of oversight.
 CMS believes good public policy requires maximum transparency and seeks to add our expertise to the process with this goal in mind.

 •Interim Committee Monitoring

 For additional information, please contact the head of our Governmental Affairs and Communications Divisions, Andrew Geiger, at (406) 442-4934